rrcobb/crafting-interpreters/README.md

 interesting: can use the C call stack and a linked list instead of an array for storing compiler things; in the previous challenge we stored things in arrays, but didn't necessarily need to (i.e. the loop array could probably have been a linked list?)

 - sharing the mutable views into the stack via callframes is neat.
 It will be painful with Rust, unless I figure out something clever.

+#### Challenges

+1. Reading and writing the ip field is one of the most frequent operations inside the bytecode loop.
+Right now, we access it through a pointer to the current CallFrame.
+That requires a pointer indirection which may force the CPU to bypass the cache and hit main memory.
+That can be a real performance sink.

+Ideally, we’d keep the ip in a native CPU register.
+C doesn’t let us require that without dropping into inline assembly, but we can structure the code to encourage the compiler to make that optimization.
+If we store the ip directly in a C local variable and mark it register, there’s a good chance the C compiler will accede to our polite request.

+This does mean we need to be careful to load and store the local ip back into the correct CallFrame when starting and ending function calls.
+Implement this optimization.
+Write a couple of benchmarks and see how it affects the performance.
+Do you think the extra code complexity is worth it?

+--SKIP--

+2. Native function calls are fast in part because we don’t validate that the call passes as many arguments as the function expects.
+We really should, or an incorrect call to a native function without enough arguments could cause the function to read uninitialized memory.
+Add arity checking.

+a. how do we know how many args a native fn takes? well, we can define it when we defineNative or whatever
+b. how do we check it? well, we can add the check into the call, just like for ObjFunction calls
+c. how do we store the arity? same as with ObjFunction probably

+3. Right now, there’s no way for a native function to signal a runtime error.
+In a real implementation, this is something we’d need to support because native functions live in the statically typed world of C but are called from dynamically typed Lox land.
+If a user, say, tries to pass a string to sqrt(), that native function needs to report a runtime error.

+Extend the native function system to support that.
+How does this capability affect the performance of native calls?

+a. how do we do this checking? well... we could check the types of the args like we check the arity, or similar
+b. before we actually call the C function, we check that the arg types are correct, and issue a runtimeError if not
+c. performance of native calls would be slower! we have to do the arg typechecking, which costs some ops

+4. Add some more native functions to do things you find useful.
+Write some programs using those.
+What did you add?
+How do they affect the feel of the language and how practical it is?

+- reading args and files seems really useful
+- ditto writing files
+- maybe like a generic syscall interface, that can make other syscalls if you want them
+- loading your own native fn / supporting writing interop code seems potentially useful
+- maybe a builtin for http requests and responses, a la Bun -- what else do you do with scripts?